intervalia/gulp-component-assembler/README.md

 | `localeFileName` | string | The root of the locale file names.
 The default is `strings` or the name of the containing folder. |
 | `localePath` | string | A relative path indicating where to load the locale files.
 The default path is `./locales`. |

 Note: _Additional properties can be placed in the `assembly.json` file to be used by plug-ins.
-All additional properties will be ignored by the main `assemble()` function. **But, since we have no idea wat features might be added we also don't know what possible properties may be used by the `assemble()` function in the future.
+All additional properties will be ignored by the main `assemble()` function. **But, since we have no idea what features might be added we also don't know what possible properties may be used by the `assemble()` function in the future.
 For more information please see the section **"Your own properties in the `assembly.json` file"** in the [plug-ins README.md file](https://github.com/intervalia/gulp-component-assembler/tree/master/plugins/README.md)_

 ---